auriuki/jenkins-docker/README.md

 # Read before
-[ALWAYS START FROM OFFICIAL DOCUMENTAION!!! - click it](https://jenkins.io/doc/book/installing/) It's strongly said to run Jenkins in Docker!!! **Don't even try run Jenkins on Windows directly!!!** Well you can, for simple tasks, but don't expect that everything will work (like Jenkinsfile, dockers).
+[ALWAYS START FROM OFFICIAL DOCUMENTAION!!! - click it](https://jenkins.io/doc/book/installing/) It's strongly said to run Jenkins in Docker on Windows!!! **Don't even try run Jenkins on Windows directly!!!** Well you can, for simple tasks, but don't expect that everything will work (like Jenkinsfile, dockers).
 For it use Jenkins on [Docker](https://docs.docker.com/get-started/).

 ## Using Simple Docker for Jenkins with Docker inside
 Project contains instruction how to setup simple Docker container with Jenkins with Docker inside.